oneapi-src/oneDAL/docs/source/api/data-management/table/csr.rst

 .. _api_csr_table:

 ==================================
-Compressed sparse rows (CSR) table
+Compressed Sparse Rows (CSR) Table
 ==================================

-Refer to :ref:`API Reference: Compressed sparse rows table <csr_table>`.
+Refer to :ref:`API Reference: Compressed Sparse Rows Table <csr_table>` to learn more.

 ---------------------
-Programming interface
+Programming Interface
 ---------------------

-All types and functions in this section are declared in the ``oneapi::dal`` namespace and be available via inclusion of the ``oneapi/dal/table/csr.hpp`` header file.
+All types and functions in this section are declared in the ``oneapi::dal`` namespace and available via the inclusion of the ``oneapi/dal/table/csr.hpp`` header file.

 .. onedal_class:: oneapi::dal::csr_table